Aussie Ladette to Lady

-Episode guide – Series One (2009)
+Episode guide – Series 1 (2009)

-Episode One – The Arrival (Boot Camp)
+Episode 1 – The Arrival (Boot Camp)

 As the finishing touches are made in preparation to welcome the class of '08 at Eggleston Hall, expectation soon turns to dread.
-The teachers fear the worst when news arrives that the police have been called to the local airport following complaints of disruptive behaviour and vandalism on board.
+The teachers fear the worst when news arrives that the police have been called to the local airport following complaints of disruptive behaviour and vandalism on board their inbound flight.

 Hearing the raucous chant of "Aussie!
 Aussie!
 Aussie!" coming up the drive, their worst fears are confirmed.
 Vice-principal, Mrs Shrager, confronts the drunken rabble at the school's entrance and uses all her authority and volume to shout them down.
 The stage is set for an epic battle of wills.

 The Aussie ladettes are stripped down to their ill-fitting undies and it's soon all too obvious that these are tattooed recruits of the rawest kind.
 Dispensing with niceties, the staff get to work and, as lessons begin in earnest, it soon becomes clear that the ladettes are up against formidable opposition.

 Before long rebellion gives way to something approaching cooperation and the painful process of change begins.
 By week's end they will host a cocktail party and entertain some of England's most eligible bachelors, which included young etiquette expert William Hanson.
 At the end of Episode One, ladette Maria was expelled.

-Episode Two – The Hunt (The Thrill of the Chase)
+Episode 2 – The Hunt (The Thrill of the Chase)

 With one disgraced ladette already on her way home, week two sees a chastened band of Aussie ladettes face up to a daunting challenge.
 They must play host to the prestigious Zetland Hunt.
 But it's not all sausage rolls and stirrup cups.

 First the girls must literally face a test of guts, and acclimatise to the unsavoury realities of country life.
 Picking shotgun pellets from pheasants is one thing, but feeding "fallen stock" to the foxhounds is quite another.

 Emotions are stirred when the ladettes challenge some local lasses to a midnight steeple chase.
 Success goes to Nicole's head and she treats everyone to a strip tease.

 Sarah triumphs when chosen to ride out with the hunt, but blots her copybook, and brings the school into disgrace, when she unfurls an Aussie pennant at full tilt.
 Sarah's act of rebellion brings her before the principal, and it seems she is destined for expulsion.
 But a dramatic change of heart radically alters the picture and, as expulsion day approaches, the field is wide open.
 At the end of Episode Two, ladette Emily was expelled.